Proving Termination of Graph Transformation Systems using Weighted Type Graphs over Semirings: Preliminaries

 \begin{definition}[Graph morphism] Let $G,G'$ be two $\Lambda$-labeled graphs.
 A \emph{graph morphism} $\varphi\colon G\to G'$ consists of two functions $\varphi_V\colon V_G\to V_{G'}$ and $\varphi_E\colon E_G\to E_{G'}$, such that for each edge $e\in E_G$ it holds that $\fSrc[G']{\varphi_E(e)} = \phi_V(\fSrc[G]{e})$, $\fTgt[G']{\varphi_E(e)} = \phi_V(\fTgt[G]{e})$ and $\fLab[G']{\varphi_E(e)} = \fLab[G]{e}$. \end{definition}

 We will often drop the subscripts $V,E$ and simply write $\varphi$ instead of $\phi_V$, $\phi_E$.
 We work with standard double-pushout (DPO) graph transformation \cite{cmrehl:algebraic-approaches}.
 Note that our termination results would still hold if we restricted to injective matches.
+However, we can not verify instances where termination depends on injectivity of matches (for this see \cite{eo:generalized-weighted-termination-gts}).